 Senior Addiction Practitioner

-Sabrina has an honours degree in Social Care, a Diploma in Childcare and a FETAC level 5 in Nursing Studies.
-Sabrina has experience of working in the community with vulnerable adults and children in many different settings.
+Sabrina has an honours degree in Social Care, a Diploma in Childcare and a Level 7 Certificate in Addiction Studies.
+She has experience of working in the community with vulnerable adults and children in many different settings.

-Her responsibilities include dealing with Funders, salary processing, payment processing, actual and projected budgets, management accounts, Audit preparation and all aspects of accounting for the Project.
-Elly is also a member of the Sub finance and Risk Committee of Frontlnie and attends the Board of Management Meetings.
+Her responsibilities include dealing with funders, salary processing, payment processing, actual and projected budgets, management accounts, audit preparation and all aspects of accounting for the project.
+Elly is also a member of the Sub finance and Risk Committee of Frontline.

 Community Prison Links Practitioner